ppy/osu-wiki/wiki/Rules/Content_voting_process/en.md

 A user reports a Qualified beatmap made by StableStreamer because they believe its background is inappropriate.
 They report it as described above.

-The report is deemed valid by an NAT member.
-A member of the GMT disqualifies the map, and the voting process starts.
+The report is reviewed by the GMT and NAT.
+After reaching a mixed consensus, the content is sent through the voting process and a suggestion is posted in the beatmap's discussion to block the map from being ranked.

 After 7 days, the vote concludes.
 71% of the GMT and NAT agree that the image is acceptable.
 29% do not.